Table of Contents

 Tension and Resolution

 The raised seventh degree in the harmonic minor scale creates a tritone interval between the seventh and third degrees.
-This tritone interval contributes to the scale’s distinct sound and creates a strong tension and a desire for resolution.
+This tritone interval contributes to the scale’s distinct sound and creates tension and a desire for resolution.

-The resolution often involves moving from the raised 7th degree to the tonic note, in the key signature, providing a dramatic and expressive quality to compositions.
+The resolution often involves moving from the raised 7th degree to the tonic note in the key signature, providing a dramatic and expressive quality to compositions.

 Exotic Sound